 Southside Parlor is tucked away on the fourth floor of a building in Itaewon.
 If you look up, you’ll spot a giant sign, but it’s easy to walk straight past if you’re not paying attention.

-Southside had such a range of drinks that I ended up ordering almost the entire menu.
+Southside has such a range of drinks that I ended up ordering almost the entire menu.
 My favorites were the Orange Fizz Julius, which tasted like an orange cream soda, and the Chiquita Pepita, made with cucumber-infused tequila.
 The bar actually won an award for that one.

 All juices are fresh-pressed, and the syrups and sodas are made in-house, so it’s no wonder the drinks are so good.
 There’s also a solid whiskey and bourbon selection.
+You can make a reservation here.

 Pussyfoot Saloon